Prisma Access

 |

-enable Mobile Users utilizing IPv6-only endpoints to establish connections with
+the ability for Mobile Users utilizing IPv6-only endpoints to establish connections

-Prisma Access via IPv6 connections using GlobalProtect.
-Additionally, this support
+with Prisma Access via IPv6 connections using GlobalProtect®.
+Additionally, this

-facilitates accessing public SaaS applications over the internet, particularly where
+support enables secure access to public SaaS applications over the internet, even

 View and Monitor Native IPv6 Compatibility